-There are a plethora of non-traditional online lenders that offer microloans to small business owners and entrepreneurs that need cash in a pinch.
+There are a plethora of non-traditional online lenders that offer microloans for small business owners and entrepreneurs who need cash in a pinch.
 The loan sizes typically range anywhere from $5,000 to $25,000.
 Many of these companies are willing to lend to borrowers with poor credit due to the smaller loan sizes.
-In return, you do need to be prepared to pay some pretty high-interest rates.
+In return, you do need to be prepared to pay some pretty high interest rates.

 3. Credit Cards

-It’s never a good idea to carry large balances on your credit cards.
-However, if you just cannot secure the funds you need in any other way, this method is something to consider.
-You can take cash advances or purchase the items you need using your personal or business credit cards.
+It’s never a great idea to carry high balances on your credit cards.
+However, if you simply cannot secure the funds you need in any other way, this method is something to consider.
+You can either take cash advances or purchase the items you need using either your personal or business credit cards.
 Much like microloans, interest rates are typically on the high side.
 The good or bad news depending on how you look at it is, credit card companies only require a minimum monthly payment that is based on a percentage of the entire balance.

 4. Enter Into a Partnership

-If your business truly has the potential for growth, or there is a realistic chance that your idea will get off the ground and succeed, then entering into an agreement with a partner that has good credit may be your best method for obtaining small business funding.
-Of course, in exchange for the equity in your existing or soon-to-be-formed business, your new partner will be responsible for applying and qualifying for the bank or conventional loan.
+If your business truly has the potential for growth, or there is a realistic chance that your idea will get off the ground and succeed, then entering into an agreement with a partner that has good credit may just be your best method for obtaining funding.
+Of course, in exchange for the equity in your existing or soon-to-be-formed business your new partner will be responsible for applying and qualifying for the bank or conventional loan.

-Typically, the family and friends round of financing your business includes shorter-term loans that require a repayment as soon as more conventional loans or investors are in place.
-Crowdfunding, which has become hugely popular should also be considered for those seeking a small business loan with bad credit.
+Typically, the family and friends round of investors are shorter-term loans that require a repayment as soon as more conventional loans or investors are in place.
+Crowdfunding, which has become extremely popular should also be considered.
 If you’re not familiar with the concept, it is the practice of funding a business, project, or other venture by raising small amounts of money from a large number of people, typically through online-based platforms.

 The Bottom Line